Billing Policies for Temple University

 How does e-billing work?

-You will receive an email when your e-bill is available to view and pay in TUpay.
-The email will be sent to your official University email account (TUmail).
+You will receive an email through TUmail when your e-bill is available on TUpay.
+Temple uses TUmail for all correspondence with students.
 If you have authorized other payers in TUpay (such as your company for third-party billing) and they have listed an e-mail address in TUpay, they will also receive email notification when the e-bill is available.

 How can I pay my e-bill?